StuvanFIT/Focus-Bear-React-Native/milestones/4_Clean_Code/clean_code.md

 - Improves the user experience and integrity by giving clear feedback on the success and failure of the application state
 - The use of guard clauses makes the code cleaner and reliable.

+---

+# Unit Testing
+Definition: Unit testing is the practice of writing automated tests for your code (usually individual functions or modules).
+Usually is small pieces of your code, to ensure that each part of your code base behaves as expectedly and there are no unexpected results, even after code changes.

+### Test-Driven Development: Red -> Green -> Refactor method
+Test-Driven Development (TDD) is a software development process where you:
+- Write tests before writing code.
+- Use those tests to guide your implementation.
+- Continuously improve both the code and tests.
+This process encourages clean, modular, and bug-free code by making testing part of your development workflow.

+It essentially follows 3 steps:
+- RED: Write a failing test that defines a new function or behavior.
+See the test fail (because you haven’t written the code yet).
+- GREEN: Write the minimum code necessary to make the test pass.
+Get a passing test, even if the solution isn’t perfect.
+- REFACTOR: Clean the code up by improving efficiency or structure etc. The goal here is to keep all tests passing while improving code quality.

+### How do unit tests help keep clean code?
+Writing unit tests enforce good software development habits:
+- The need to test functions leads to predictable input/output patterns and fewer side effects.
+- Writing testable code means avoiding large, complex functions that are hard to isolate.
+- Immediate feedback loop
+- Enforces a clear design in your code base
+- Enforces modular functions/modules to be tested

+### Jest: Javascript
+in the `Unit Testing/Jest` working directory, I used Jest and Javascript to test a simple `sum` function to add two numbers.
+I made sure to include simple valid inputs and edges such as adding integers and strings and their expected results.
+Aditionally, I also tested another simple function `isUserLoggedIn` to check if the userId was valid or not.

+### Any issues while unit testing?
+I didnt really come across any direct issues to do with the actual testing experience.
+However, it became clear that to do high quality testing, you needed high quality test cases.
+In order to achieve this, you need a good understanding of your application and all of its edge cases.
+If you miss one, then it can lead to potential bugs or defects that are missed.

+Additionally, I had to run `npm run test` every iteration which was tiring.
+Thus, i automated the process using the extension `Jest Explorer`.

+---